aarneranta/chalmers-advanced-python/labs/lab3/README.md

       Which of these two commands will work depends on what shell you are using.
 If unsure, try both.

     You should now see the string `(myvenv)` prefixed to your command line prompt.
-5. Install the necessary Python libraries (`networkx` is only necessary if you did the baseline version of Lab 2):
+5. Install the necessary Python libraries into the virtual environment:

     ```sh
-    $ pip install django
+    (myvenv) $ pip install django
-    $ pip install networkx
+    (myvenv) $ pip install networkx
     ```

-    (notice that you can now use just `python` to run Python, because you are in a special environment).
 6. Run

     ```sh
-    django-admin startproject mysite .
+    (myvenv) $ django-admin startproject mysite .
     ```

-    (the last dot is necessary: it refers to your working directory, where it creates a directory named `mysite` and the file `manage.py`).
+    (the last dot `.` is necessary: it refers to your working directory, where it creates a directory named `mysite` and the file `manage.py`).

 At later times (every time you resume working on the project), only the `activate` step (4) is needed.

 ## Change default settings

-In the generated `mysite/settings.py`, you need to change `ALLOWED_HOSTS` to
+In the generated `mysite/settings.py`, you need to change `ALLOWED_HOSTS` to:

 ```python
 ALLOWED_HOSTS = ['127.0.0.1']
 ```

-and add to the end
+and add this to the end:

 ```python
 import os